Abhay-BITS/datawhisperer-natwest/README.md

 - **Results capped at 500 rows.** Large result sets are silently truncated with no pagination.
 - **Basic visualisations.** Limited to bar, line, pie, and scatter charts - no heatmaps, stacked charts, or user customisation.
 - **Free-tier LLM dependency.** Relies on Groq's free tier; heavy usage can exhaust all pooled keys simultaneously.
+- **Voice requires a compatible browser.** STT uses the Web Speech API, which is not enabled by default in Firefox; on unsupported browsers the mic button is hidden and typed input continues to work normally.

 ---